kwoodman1970/Platform/README.md

 Use the green `<> Code` button to either clone this repository or download the zip file.

-To install, copy the files in the `src/headers` directory to a directory for 3<sup>rd</sup>-party standard header files.
-Each compiler is different &ndash; refer to your compiler's manual for information on how to use such directories.
+To install, copy the contents of the `src/headers` directory to a directory for your compiler's 3<sup>rd</sup>-party standard header files.

-Do **not** place the headers in the same directory as the header files that shipped with your compiler.
-Always use a separate directory (or directories) for 3<sup>rd</sup>-party header files.
+Do **not** place these files in the same directories as the files that shipped with your compiler &ndash; always use a separate directory (or directories) for 3<sup>rd</sup>-party files.

+Each compiler is different &ndash; refer to your compiler's manual for more information.

 ## How to Use

 *All source files are fully documented &ndash; what follows is a summary.*

-Generally speaking, place the following directive in your source files **after** all other `#include` directives :
+Generally speaking, in spite of Best Practices, place the following directive in your source files **after** all other `#include` directives:

 ```c
 #include <platform.h>